geowepp/QGeoWEPP/README.md

 Please install QGIS 3 or higher first, then follow the instruction below.

-1. Download the QGeoWEPP-demo as ZIP file.
+1. Download the QGeoWEPP-main as ZIP file.

 2. Unzip the file, compress the 'QGeoWEPP-demo' folder to .ZIP file.